We’ve said it before, and we’ll say it again — everyone loves credentials. Credentials are the glazed donut of data types.

 - Use trusted email providers

 Moreover, developers can generate one-time links with an expiration date.
-Though there are some drawbacks, magic links still work better than any weak or reusable passwords.
+While there are some drawbacks, magic links still outperform weak or reusable passwords.
 Hackers cannot leverage phishing attacks or brute force when it comes to magic links.
 Those attacks just don’t work with magic links.
-All that users need to do is secure their email boxes.
+All that users need to do is secure their email accounts.

 Pros and cons of passwordless authentication